martimgalvao/hearing_urban_change/README.md

 # Hearing Urban Change

-Using noise incident reports from 311 noise complaints from NYC Open Data and observed rent index data from Zillow Research, we can explore how correlation between noise incident reportas and observed rent index can be used as as an indicator of urban change in New York City nighborhoods.
+Using noise incident reports from 311 noise complaints from [NYC Open Data](https://data.cityofnewyork.us/Social-Services/311-Noise-Complaints/p5f6-bkga/data) and observed rent index data from [Zillow Research](https://www.zillow.com/research/data/), we can explore how correlation between noise incident reports and observed rent index can be used as as an indicator of urban change in New York City neighborhoods.

-First, we group the available data (from 2014 to 2021) by zip code and remove all data after 12/2019 to eliminate abnormal market behavior during the pandemic.
+First, we group the available data (from 2014 to 2021) by zip code and remove all data after December 2019 to eliminate abnormal market behavior during the pandemic.

 Then, for each zip code, we use the number of noise incident reports per month and the observed rent index of that month to determine correlation.

 After discarding zip codes with a p-value < 0.05, we are left with a list of 37 zip codes.

 While rent tends to trend upwards, by plotting the observed rent index and number of noise incident reports over time we can see how certain neighborhoods seem to experience a corellated increase in both.
-As

 A few examples: